SAP-samples/cloud-mdk-tutorial-samples/6-Create-Extension-Controls-in-Mobile-Development-Kit-Apps/2-Add-NativeScript-Plugin-in-an-MDK-App/README.md

 # Add NativeScript Plugins in an MDK App
-Build and run the Mobile Development Kit client with a non-visual extension functionality for Android and iOS platforms.
+Build and run the mobile development kit client with a non-visual extension functionality for Android and iOS platforms.

 ***
 ### 📌 Description